Table Of Content

 One of the key players in this balance is the vagus nerve, a long, wandering nerve that connects the brain to various organs throughout the body.
 The vagus nerve is responsible for regulating many essential functions, including heart rate, digestion, and emotional responses.
 When the vagus nerve is functioning optimally, it helps to promote a sense of calm and resilience in the face of stress and sensory stimulation.

 However, when the vagus nerve and other parts of the nervous system are not communicating effectively, it can lead to subluxation and dysautonomia.
 Subluxation refers to imbalances in the neurospinal system that can disrupt nervous system function and regulation.
+Subluxation interferes with your nervous system’s ability to filter and prioritize sensory information—similar to the filtering problems seen in ADHD, but with a neurological cause rooted in nervous system dysregulation rather than a neurotransmitter imbalance alone.
 Dysautonomia is an imbalance in the autonomic nervous system that can cause a wide range of characteristics, including sensory processing issues.

 Adults and Parents Working Through Overstimulation

-The cumulative effect of years of stress can lead to symptoms that are difficult to recover from, such as brain fog, poor sleep, and low energy—all potential signs of adrenal fatigue.
+The cumulative effect of years of stress can lead to traits that are difficult to recover from, such as brain fog, poor sleep, and low energy—all potential signs of adrenal fatigue.

 Similarly, teenagers face high demands related to their growth, hormones, academics, sports, extracurricular activities, and peer pressure.
 This constant stress cycle can quickly drain their energy, leaving them feeling exhausted and rundown.